nim-works/nimskull/doc/debug.rst

    |      Whether proc has been entered or exited
    Depth of the traced call tree

-If test compiler is executed with `-d:nimCompilerDebugTraceDir=/some/dir` option the reports stored between different sections are written into separate files in this directory.
-This is extremely helpful if you want to track bugs where you can clearly find "this works" and "this doesn't work" versions.
-This debugging technique is referred to differential debugging or sometimes differential diagnosis.
+If test compiler runs with `-d:nimCompilerDebugTraceDir=/some/dir` option the reports stored between different sections are written into separate files in this directory.
+This is helpful if you want to track bugs where you have two pieces or versions of code where one works and the other doesn't.
+Collect traces for both and compare them to see how the compiler analysis differs between them and use that to guide your investigation.
+This technique is called differential debugging or sometimes differential diagnosis.

 For example, `semchecked ast passed down as untyped macro argument #193
 <https://github.com/nim-works/nimskull/issues/193>`_ has two distinct cases
 (`foo1` and `foo3`) whose only difference is the presence of the `let` symbol.
-The example code can be be cleaned up a little (leaving only two examples that we plan to compare):
+We can clean up the example code a little (leaving only two examples that we plan to compare):

 .. code-block:: nim